Crawping/classicshell/src/README.txt

 CLASSIC SHELL
+version 0.9.5 beta

-Classic Shell adds some missing features to Windows 7 and Vista like a classic start menu, Up button in Explorer and others.
+Classic Shell adds some missing features to Windows 7 and Vista like a classic start menu, a toolbar for Windows Explorer and others.

 ///////////////////////////////////////////////////////////////////////////////

 1) Classic Start Menu

-The Classic Start Menu is a clone of the start menu from Windows 2000, XP and Vista that sadly is missing from Windows 7.
+Classic Start Menu is a clone of the start menu from Windows 2000, XP and Vista that sadly is missing from Windows 7.
 It has a variety of advanced features:

 *	Drag and drop to let you organize your applications